TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_EM_CC1314R10/drivers/fatsdraw/README.md

 ## Example Summary

-Example to read and write data onto an SD Card.
+Example to read and write data onto an SD Card with a FAT file system.

 ## Peripherals & Pin Assignments